openforcefield/standards/docs/enhancement-proposals/off-ep-0007.md

 The default value, which is recommended for general use, is `"isotropic"`.

-These options only sensibly apply to periodic systems and only to vdW interactions.
-For non-periodic systems, this attribute should be ignored by implementations.
+These options only sensibly apply to periodic systems and only to vdW interactions with a cut-off.
+For non-periodic systems or those using full long-range interactions (i.e. LJPME), this attribute should be ignored by implementations.

 No other sections are updated, therefore this change is not meant to impact electrostatic interactions.